 “Design a logo, choose website colors, come up with a tone of voice that you want to use and so on.
 This will be your public image and it will represent you to the world and to all of your clients.
 Make sure it suits your personality.
 It can also be very interesting to your audience both other freelancers looking for tips and your clients,” says Derek Gray, a brand manager at Nextcoursework and Australia2Write.

-One of the markers of a good freelancer is their ability to meet deadlines.
+According to Develux, the outsourcing software development company, one of the markers of a good freelancer is their ability to meet deadlines.
 Want good reviews?
 Meet your deadlines – this is the basis of the client-freelancer effective communication and relationship, and the biggest part of your reputation.
 Clients want someone reliable.
 Of course, if you have a need for it, you can delay the deadline and let your client know in a timely manner.
 This is true especially when the deadlines are reasonable – not a 24 hour deadline or a few hours deadline.
 If your client gives you a week or two, you should do your best to respect that.

 The website is your online presentation and it’s necessary if you want to show your best self in front of clients.
 You can use it to store your samples, your blog posts and your general information.
 Optimize it and your clients will be able to find you through the search engine easily.

 Positive reviews you get from clients are your most important asset.
 Nothing can convince the client to hire you than a strong social proof.
 For instance, you should display them all on your website and share them on your social media so that people can see just how great you are.

 “Don’t forget about marketing when you have a lot of work.
 This is a common mistake and the one that could cost you your freelance business.
 You need to be able to advertise even when you are at your busiest,” says Caroline Hewitt, a freelance writer at WriteMyX and Britstudent.
 Also, use all the available tools to automate your business – this will make you less busy and you’ll have more time for your self-promotion.